vitorgalvao/tiny-watir-scripts/README.md

 Script to automate the renewal of OLX expiring ads.

 ### pedir-gas
-Script to ask gas delivery from drogaria Ponto Azul
+Script to ask gas delivery from drogaria Ponto Azul.

 ### readability-delete-archives
 Script to delete you read archives from [readability](https://www.readability.com/).